Faddom in 2026: Features, Pricing, Limitations & 5 Best Alternatives Compared

 Once Virima discovers your IT assets and their relationships, it stores the data in its built-in CMDB.
 This CMDB follows ITIL standards and acts as your single source of truth.
 You can easily see how infrastructure and applications connect.

 But Virima doesn’t stop at just showing relationships.
 It brings that data to life.
 You can further connect it to your ITSM workflows, automate change processes, and track live updates like incidents, alerts, and changes.
-As a result, you get clear, real-time context on how everything works together.
+As a result, you get clear, governed operational context on how everything works together, context that is accurate enough for automation to act on safely.

 Key features include: